Astavicious/Astavicious/README.md

 - Data visualization and dashboards
 - AI security and trustworthy machine learning
 - Flutter applications connected to AI backends
+- Also do functional Programming and Competitive Programming

 ---